umarhassan-mitodl/22.033-fall-2011/content/video_galleries/videos-class-notes/announcements.md

 *Topic:* Recitation 6 preview; Journal 1 Resubmission
 *Posted by:* Michael Short

-Recitation tomorrow will begin with a quick talk by [StartLabs.org](https://startup.mit.edu/), an entrepreneurship non-profit that helps recruit people for many kinds of startups, including energy.
+Recitation tomorrow will begin with a quick talk by {{% resource_link "851489be-2338-4dfa-9cdc-27fc34d90265" "StartLabs.org" %}}, an entrepreneurship non-profit that helps recruit people for many kinds of startups, including energy.
 If you are interested in starting or joining a new venture, I encourage you to attend.

 Following that (which will be quite short), I'll be working with the Process Heat group to develop their schematic.
 Anyone is welcome to stay and ask any questions you may have during recitation, though it isn't required to attend for other groups.